 - View full page

 - Degree awarded

 - Master of Science

 - Entry requirements

 2.1 UK Honours degree or equivalent.
 Applications from candidates with academic backgrounds in Marketing, Management, Business and Arts and Social Science (combinations of English, History, Languages, Politics, Psychology) related disciplines (minor or major) are particularly welcomed.
 All backgrounds must contain substantial management, marketing or social science content.

 - How to apply

-Please only apply for one of the following courses: MSc International Fashion Marketing, MSc International Fashion Retailing, MSc International Fashion Retailing (Entrepreneurship and Innovation).
+Please only apply for one of the three Fashion courses: MSc International Fashion Marketing, MSc International Fashion Retailing, or MSc International Fashion Retailing (Entrepreneurship and Innovation).
 If you wish to transfer your application or offer we can review this throughout the cycle, although there is no guarantee that we will be able to change it.
 Please check the suitable backgrounds and entry requirements for each course.

 As there is high demand for this course we operate a staged admissions process with selection deadlines throughout the year.
 For further details, and for the application deadlines, please see our staged admissions section.